-MusicMoves: Feldenkrais for Musicians Workshops
+MusicMoves: Feldenkrais for Musicians Sessions and Workshops

 You are your primary instrument.

 Whether that’s a Strad or a factory violin is up to how you use what you have!

 All of our technique is about how we move ourselves: but the end result is sound.
 Everything after being able to play is varying levels of refinement.

 If we improve how we’re moving, supporting and creating the movements we need to play; the end result also improves.
 Everything we do sounds, and has an impact on how feels to make music.

 - Be the musician within that you know you can be.

 - Improve your stage presence and posture

 - Reduce anxiety both on and off stage

 - Find greater ease and freedom in your musical expression